LSSTDESC/qp/docs/user_guide/basicusage.md

 This function **only** writes to HDF5 files.

 It is also possible to iteratively write a chunk of an `Ensemble` at a time to an HDF5 file.
-For a more detailed example of this, see (cookbook link).
+For a more detailed example of this, see <project:cookbook.md#iteration-example>.